benvaljean/benvaljean.github.io/_posts/2012-03-09-Error_Could_not_find_or_open_font_when_opening_font_using_internal_non-scalable_font_(gnuplot).markdown

 ---
 layout: post
-title: Error: Could not find/open font when opening font "xyz"
+title: Error: Could not find/open font when opening font "xyz"  using internal non-scalable font (gnuplot)
 ---

+#### Symptom

-f1\@goodacre.name,===Symptom=== When trying to plot with gnuplot the following error can appear:
+When trying to plot with gnuplot the following error can appear:

         Could not find/open font when opening font "xyz", using internal non-scalable font